kubernetes/community/sig-architecture/charter.md

 ### Out of scope

-- KEPs that do not have architectural implications
+- KEPs that do not have architectural implications or impact are managed by their respective sponsoring SIG(s)
-- The release enhancement delivery process
+- The release enhancement delivery [process] that is part of the SIG-Release Release Team [subproject]

 ## Roles and Organization Management